-- Voluntary core funding contributions provided by eight ILO donors as a pool of un-earmarked, flexible resources allocated by the ILO to strategic areas and emerging priorities.
-From 2015 to 2018, total voluntary un-earmarked contributions amounted to US$ 16.7 million.
+- Voluntary core funding contributions provided by nine ILO donors as a pool of un-earmarked, flexible resources allocated by the ILO to strategic areas and emerging priorities.
+From 2018 to 2022, Belgium contributed US$ 16.8 million.

 Belgium’s support to ILO interventionsThanks to the voluntary core funding contributions of the Government of Belgium, the ILO currently implements programmes in various countries, with more information on this work available here.
 Belgium also supports the Junior Professional Officer programme.

 Belgium’s Priorities in International DevelopmentBelgian development cooperation is focused on 14 partner countries: Benin, Burundi, Burkina Faso, Democratic Republic of Congo, Guinea, Mali, Morocco, Mozambique, Niger, Occupied Palestinian Territory, Rwanda, Senegal, Tanzania, and Uganda.
 Development programmes are implemented by Enabel.

 Belgium channels its aid to a specific number of sectors: